 const cosignerPubKey = fs.readFileSync("cosigner_public.pem");

-In our example the raw body of the HTTP request will actually look like this:
+In our example, the raw body of the HTTP request will actually look like this:

 eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiJ9.eyJ0eElkIjoiNDhmNjg3MWMtMDQ2Ny00YjU2LThjNDQtNDI2ZjNkNjQ4N2Y1Iiwib3BlcmF0aW9uIjoiVFJBTlNGRVIiLCJzb3VyY2VUeXBlIjoiVkFVTFQiLCJzb3VyY2VJZCI6IjAiLCJkZXN0VHlwZSI6IlZBVUxUIiwiZGVzdElkIjoiMSIsImFzc2V0IjoiRVRIIiwiYW1vdW50IjowLjAxMDAwMDAwLCJhbW91bnRTdHIiOiIwLjAxMDAwMDAwMDAwMDAwMDAwMCIsInJlcXVlc3RlZEFtb3VudCI6MC4wMTAwMDAwMCwicmVxdWVzdGVkQW1vdW50U3RyIjoiMC4wMSIsImZlZSI6IjAuMDAwNTg0MjYxNjA3NjU3MDAwIiwiZGVzdEFkZHJlc3NUeXBlIjoiV0hJVEVMSVNURUQiLCJkZXN0QWRkcmVzcyI6IjB4NWRDNjlCMUZiYjEzQmFmZDA5YWY4OGE3ODJGMEYyODU3NzJBZDVmOCIsImRlc3RpbmF0aW9ucyI6W3siYW1vdW50TmF0aXZlIjowLjAxMDAwMDAwLCJhbW91bnROYXRpdmVTdHIiOiIwLjAxIiwiYW1vdW50VVNEIjoxOC43NDUwMTkzNiwiZHN0QWRkcmVzc1R5cGUiOiJXSElURUxJU1RFRCIsImRzdElkIjoiMSIsImRzdFdhbGxldElkIjoiIiwiZHN0TmFtZSI6Ik5ldHdvcmsgRGVwb3NpdHMiLCJkc3RTdWJUeXBlIjoiIiwiZHN0VHlwZSI6IlZBVUxUIiwiZGlzcGxheURzdEFkZHJlc3MiOiIweDVkQzY5QjFGYmIxM0JhZmQwOWFmODhhNzgyRjBGMjg1NzcyQWQ1ZjgiLCJhY3Rpb24iOiJBTExPVyIsImFjdGlvbkluZm8iOnsiY2FwdHVyZWRSdWxlTnVtIjo1LCJydWxlc1NuYXBzaG90SWQiOjgxNjQsImJ5R2xvYmFsUG9saWN5IjpmYWxzZSwiYnlSdWxlIjp0cnVlLCJjYXB0dXJlZFJ1bGUiOiJ7XCJ0eXBlXCI6XCJUUkFOU0ZFUlwiLFwidHJhbnNhY3Rpb25UeXBlXCI6XCJUUkFOU0ZFUlwiLFwiYXNzZXRcIjpcIipcIixcImFtb3VudFwiOjAsXCJvcGVyYXRvcnNcIjp7XCJ3aWxkY2FyZFwiOlwiKlwifSxcImFwcGx5Rm9yQXBwcm92ZVwiOnRydWUsXCJhY3Rpb25cIjpcIkFMTE9XXCIsXCJzcmNcIjp7XCJpZHNcIjpbW1wiKlwiXV19LFwiZHN0XCI6e1wiaWRzXCI6W1tcIipcIl1dfSxcImRzdEFkZHJlc3NUeXBlXCI6XCIqXCIsXCJhbW91bnRDdXJyZW5jeVwiOlwiVVNEXCIsXCJhbW91bnRTY29wZVwiOlwiU0lOR0xFX1RYXCIsXCJwZXJpb2RTZWNcIjowfSJ9fV0sInJhd1R4IjpbeyJrZXlEZXJpdmF0aW9uUGF0aCI6IlsgNDQsIDYwLCAwLCAwLCAwIF0iLCJyYXdUeCI6IjAyZWYwMTA0ODQzYjlhY2EwMDg1MDY3YTUxYmU4NTgyNTIwODk0NWRjNjliMWZiYjEzYmFmZDA5YWY4OGE3ODJmMGYyODU3NzJhZDVmODg3MjM4NmYyNmZjMTAwMDA4MGMwIiwicGF5bG9hZCI6IjZjYTE4YzQ3Y2NkOGRkNDdiYjBiMGIwYzczY2M1MjM3YmJmZjlkMGVhYWU0NjljYTY1YTY3MjMyOTY0M2JmZGEifV0sInBsYXllcnMiOlsiMjE5MjZlY2MtNGE4YS00NjE0LWJiYWMtN2M1OTFhYTdlZmRkIiwiMjc5MDA3MzctNDZmNi00MDk3LWExNjktZDBmZjQ1NjQ5ZWQ1IiwiZjg5Y2FjNTAtYzY1Ni00ZTc0LTg3OWYtMDQxYWZmOGQwMWI1Il0sInJlcXVlc3RJZCI6IjQ4ZjY4NzFjLTA0NjctNGI1Ni04YzQ0LTQyNmYzZDY0ODdmNSJ9.00000000000000000000000000000000000000000000000

-• Kindly note that the signature part of the JWT is obfuscated as a security best practice.
+Note that the signature part of the JWT is obfuscated as a security best practice.

-If you take this JWT and parse it in jwt.io - you’ll get the same clear text json payload as at the beginning of this guide.
+If you take this JWT and parse it in jwt.io - you’ll get the same clear text JSON payload as at the beginning of this guide.

-JWT Verification
+JWT verification

 So what should we do with this JWT?
-We need to verify it’s signature by using the Co-Signer public key and we need to decode it to JSON:
+We need to verify its signature by using the Co-Signer public key and we need to decode it to JSON:

 const jwt = require("jsonwebtoken");